GiovaniF25/Global-Sales-Dashboard-Mock-Data-/README.md

 Continental Analysis: Simple profit comparison across global regions.

 🛠️ Technical Focus
-Format: Built using the .pbip project extension for granular tracking.
+Format: Built using the .pbip extension to allow granular tracking of the semantic model and report layout.

-Version Control: Uses Branches (like refactor/) to manage small updates and naming conventions independently from the main file.
+Version Control: Uses Branches (like refactor/) to manage updates and naming conventions independently from the main branch.

+Data Visualization: This project uses a local data cache (.pbi/cache.abf).
+This allows anyone to open the report and see the visuals with the mock data immediately, without needing the original Excel file or performing a refresh.